classgraph/classgraph/README.md

 Uber-fast, ultra-lightweight Java classpath scanner.
 Scans the classpath by parsing the classfile binary format directly rather than by using reflection.
 (Reflection causes the classloader to load each class, which can take an order of magnitude more time than parsing the classfile directly.)

-This classpath scanner is able to scan directories and jar/zip files on the classpath to:
+FastClasspathScanner is able to scan directories and jar/zip files on the classpath to:
-* find classes that subclass a given class or one of its subclasses
+* find classes that subclass a given class or one of its subclasses;
-* find classes that implement an interface or one of its subinterfaces
+* find classes that implement an interface or one of its subinterfaces, or whose superclasses implement the interface or one of its subinterfaces;
-* find classes that have a given annotation
+* find classes that have a given annotation;
-* find classes that contain a specific static final field, returning the constant literal value used to initialize the field in the classfile
+* find the constant literal initializer value in a classfile's constant pool for a specified static final field;
-* find files (even non-classfiles) anywhere on the classpath that have a path that matches a given regular expression
+* find files (even non-classfiles) anywhere on the classpath that have a path that matches a given regular expression; and
 * detect changes to the classpath since the first time the classpath was scanned.

 Usage examples below use lambda expressions and Stream patterns from Java 8.